-The Company expects to enter into the Debt Financing in order to consummate the Merger and refinance the Company's existing syndicated bank credit facilities and senior notes and that a portion of Caesars' outstanding indebtedness will remain outstanding following the consummation of the Merger.
+The Company expects to enter into the Debt Financing in order to consummate the Merger and refinance the Company's existing syndicated bank credit facilities and senior notes, and a portion of Caesars' outstanding indebtedness will remain outstanding following the consummation of the Merger.
 As a result, the Company will have a significant amount of additional indebtedness outstanding following the consummation of the Merger.
-In addition, the Company will have the ability to incur additional debt under its anticipated \$1.0 billion revolving credit facility and Caesars Resorts Collection, LLC's existing \$1.0 billion revolving credit facility.
+In addition, the Company expects to have the ability to incur additional debt under its anticipated \$1.0 billion revolving credit facility and Caesars Resorts Collection, LLC's existing \$1.0 billion revolving credit facility.
 The Company also continually evaluates alternative financing structures and amounts based on its needs and capital markets conditions.
-The Company may be required to incur the 364-day secured bridge facility under the Debt Financing or other additional indebtedness to finance the Merger Consideration if the transactions contemplated by the MTA or the previously announced sales of certain of the Company's properties are not consummated prior to or in connection with the closing of the Merger.
+The Company may be required to incur indebtedness under the 364-day secured bridge facility provided under the Debt Financing or other additional indebtedness to finance the Merger Consideration if the transactions contemplated by the MTA or the previously announced sales of certain of the Company's properties are not consummated prior to or in connection with the consummation of the Merger.
 This amount of leverage could have important consequences, including:

-- the Company may be required to use a substantial portion of its cash flow from operations to make interest and principal payments on the Company's debt, which will reduce funds available for operations, future business opportunities and dividends; - the Company may have limited flexibility to react to changes in its business and its industry; - it may be more difficult for the Company to satisfy its other obligations; - the Company may have a limited ability to borrow additional funds or to sell assets to raise funds if needed for working capital, capital expenditures, acquisitions or other purposes; - the Company may become more vulnerable to general adverse economic and industry conditions, including changes in interest rates; and - the Company may be at a disadvantage compared to its competitors that have less debt.
+- the Company may be required to use a substantial portion of its cash flow from operations to make interest and principal payments on the Company's debt, which will reduce funds available for operations, future business opportunities and dividends; - the Company may have limited flexibility to react to changes in its business and its industry; - it may be more difficult for the Company to satisfy its other obligations; - the Company may have a limited ability to borrow additional funds or to sell assets to raise funds if needed for working capital, capital expenditures, acquisitions or other purposes; - the Company may become more vulnerable to general adverse economic and industry conditions and changes in interest rates, including changes in interest rates resulting from the expected discontinuation of LIBOR; and - the Company may be at a disadvantage compared to its competitors that have less debt.